 Seek Medical Care Immediately

-When you have time you need to gather information from the dog’s owner.
-This includes the owner’s name, phone number, and address.
-You should also ask the owner of the dog has been vaccinated recently.
+When you have time you need to gather information from the dog’s owner, this includes the owner’s name, phone number, and address.
+You should also ask the owner of the dog who has been vaccinated recently.
 This is just like the moments following a car crash, except that you will want to ask for the dog’s veterinary contact information too.

 Collect Insurance Information